Mykhailo Zabrodskyi: Political career

 On 29 September 2015 Zabrodskyi was registered as the first candidate (leading the list) for a seat in the Zhytomyr Oblast Council, affiliated with the Petro Poroshenko Bloc "Solidarity".
 He was elected to a five-year term as a deputy to the Seventh Convocation of the council on 25 October that year, and serves as a member of the standing committee on regulation, deputy activity, local government, legality, law enforcement, and anti-corruption activities.

-In the July 2019 Ukrainian parliamentary election Zabrodskyi was placed fourth on the party list of European Solidarity (the party formerly named Petro Poroshenko Bloc "Solidarity").
-He was elected to parliament.
-He is the First Deputy Chairman of the parliament's National Security, Defense, and Intelligence Committee.
+In the July 2019 Ukrainian parliamentary election Zabrodskyi was placed fourth on the party list of European Solidarity (the party formerly named Petro Poroshenko Bloc "Solidarity"), and was elected to the Verkhovna Rada.

-In parliament Zabrodskyi became a member of the group for inter-parliamentary relations with the Italian Republic.
+During his tenure as MVR he was the First Deputy Chairman of the parliament's National Security, Defense, and Intelligence Committee, and a member of the group for inter-parliamentary relations with the Italian Republic.

 Zabrodskyi renounced his parliamentary mandate in March 2023.
 On 17 March 2023 Zabrodskyi's request to vote for the termination of his mandate was registered in parliament.
 On 20 March 2023 parliament deprived him of his mandate.
 According to former (European Solidarity) parliamentary faction colleague Oleksiy Honcharenko Zabrodskyi would be returning to military service.

+Later military career

+In March 2023 Zabrodskyi was appointed Deputy to Commander-in-Chief of the Armed Forces Valerii Zaluzhny.

+On February 2024, Zabrodskyi was dismissed as the Deputy Commander-in-Chief of the Armed Forces of Ukraine.